pkp/ops-user-guide/en/settings/website-settings.md

 Here you can change the look and feel of your journal website, including upload images and select a theme.

 ### Theme
-Allows you to change the look of your website, by selecting different fonts and colours.
+While OPS only offers the Default theme, you can change the look of your website, by selecting different fonts and colours.

 ### Setup
 Upload a logo, enter content into the bottom of your site, and drag and drop items that you want to appear or not appear on your sidebar.